-- 7. Once the engine starts, it begins speeding up to a constant 1,800 rpm.
-The engine may hunt or change speeds until operating speed is reached.
-The engine will be warmed up and the operator screens will show engine and generator operating parameters after a few minutes of operation. - Check the generator for excessive noise or vibration and any coolant, oil, or fuel leaks before applying any loads. - Verify the AC output voltage is correct.
-See Fine Voltage Adjustment. - Verify the frequency (Hz) is correct on the generator screen.
-The frequency should read approximately 60 Hz with no loads connected to

-- the generator, depending on the type of engine governing used. - 11.
+- 5. When engine is warm, turn OFF the Low Idle Speed switch. - Check the generator for excessive noise or vibration and any coolant, oil, or fuel leaks before applying any loads. - Verify the AC output voltage is correct.
+See Fine Voltage Adjustment. - 8.
+Verify generator frequency (Hz) is correct on the generator screen.
+The frequency should be the rating specified on the unit data tag. - 9.
 If all wiring connections have been made correctly, switch the main circuit breaker to ON (I), and then add any loads attached to the receptacles by switching the respective circuit breaker to the ON (I) position.
 A slight change in engine sound when a load is applied to the unit is normal.